How can we help you?

 Are you currently suffering from halitosis, gum recession, or bone loss?
 Call our periodontist Rehoboth Beach for consultations.

 Gingivitis is the first stage of gum diseases when you might notice that your gums are red, irritated, or swollen.
 They may also bleed during brushing and flossing.
 Chronic bad breath that you can't eliminate with brushing, flossing, or mouthwash is another telltale sign of gingivitis.

 Periodontitis is the advanced stage of gum disease.
 As a result, you may feel pain or discomfort when you eat and chew, and your teeth may become mobile.
 Periodontitis requires scaling and root planing, a deeper cleaning below the gumline to eliminate the tartar and bacteria causing your infection.

-Visiting your Rehoboth dentist regularly every six months for teeth cleanings and checkups will help you successfully manage or prevent gum disease.
+Visiting your Rehoboth dentist regularly every six months for teeth cleanings and checkups will help you successfully manage or consult for gum disease treatment Rehoboth Beach.
 Call our dental office at (302) 226-7960 to schedule your next appointment.